TS-7553-V2-Sandbox

 Supercapacitors

 The current consumption of TS-SILO supercapacitors is not linear during charging.
 The charge process has a curve to it and the maximum average current consumption is near 80% of full capacity.
-Below we document the minimum and maximum average over the whole curve and the peak consumption that could be seen.
+The table below documents the minimum and maximum average over the whole curve and the peak consumption that could be seen:

 | Charging V | Min Avg.
 W | Max Avg.
 W | Peak W |